-Consultation and Ratification Schedul е Document Name: Information Governance Staff Code of Conduct Policy Number/Version: 1.1 Name of originator/author: Midlands & Lancashire CSU Information Governance Team Ratified by: IG Committee Name of responsible committee: Audit Committee Date of first issue: Date of issue 30/09/2021 Review date 01/04/2022 Target audience: All staff, including temporary staff and contractors, working for or on behalf of: NHS Shropshire, Telford & Wrekin CCG Purpose: To outline the standards and expectation of staffs' compliance and expected code of conduct of all staff working for: NHS Shropshire, Telford & Wrekin CCG Action required: All staff are required to read and sign the declaration at the back of the Staff Code of Conduct.
+Consultation and Ratification Schedule Document Name: Information Governance Staff Code of Conduct Policy Number/Version: 1.0 CCG Policy Ref Number: IG003 Name of originator/author: Midlands & Lancashire CSU Information Governance Team Ratified by: Audit Committee Name of responsible committee: Audit Committee Date of first issue: May 2021 Date of issue May 2023 Review date May 2021 All staff, including temporary staff and contractors, working for or on behalf of: Target audience: NHS Shropshire, Telford & Wrekin CCG To outline the standards and expectation of staffs' compliance and expected code of conduct of all staff working for: Purpose: NHS Shropshire, Telford & Wrekin CCG Action required: All staff are required to read and sign the declaration at the back of the Staff Code of Conduct.
 Signing the declaration does not confirm that you are aware of everything but confirms that you have read it and know where to refer back to in the future if required.
 You can also request the Code of Conduct Link from the IG Hub and complete a short declaration form electronically.
 Cross Reference: Information Governance Handbook/Information Governance & Data Security and Protection Policies Contact Details: Midlands and Lancashire CSU Information Governance Team mlcsu.ig@nhs.net / 01782 872648